birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_introduction_causality.md

 * We are often focussed on **interventions** (i.e. variables that can be manipulated), as they fit well in the potential outcomes framework.
 Although other variables like age, race and gender can have causal effects, they do not fit as cleanly in the potential outcomes framework.[[source]](https://www.coursera.org/learn/crash-course-in-causality/lecture/Lgb6O/hypothetical-interventions) Rubin states that *"if you are not talking about an intervention, you can't talk about causality"* - i.e. we're defining causality using counterfactuals, which is about the counterfactual effects of the intervention[[source]](https://baselbiometrics.github.io/home/docs/trainings/20210202/1_Moffa.pdf)

 Causal inference for an individual (generating **individual causal effects**) is generallly impossible in health and social sciences (as you can't go back in time and not give them the outcome) - instead, causal inference focusses on **average causal effect** when comparing groups of individuals.[[source]](https://hummedia.manchester.ac.uk/institutes/methods-manchester/docs/CausalInference.pdf)

+Terminology can vary.
+Lederer et al. 2018 recommend that, by acknowledging the intent, it is reasonable to use the labels:
+* **Causal association**
+* **Effect estimate**

+But not:
+* Causal effect
+* Exposure has an 'effect' or 'impact' on outcome
+* Exposure 'protects against' or 'promotes' outcome

+As these make claims of causality that should be avoided without substantial evidence of a true causal effect.[[Lederer et al. 2018]](https://doi.org/10.1513/AnnalsATS.201808-564PS)

 ### Confusion and controversy around causality